 Pros

-- Annual preventive visit not subject to AUA
+- Annual wellness visit and related lab work, not subject to Annual Unshared Amount (AUA)

-- Screening Pap smear eligible each year not subject to AUA
+- Mammogram and Cologuard screenings, not subject to AUA

-- Mammogram, Pap smear, Cologuard screenings not subject to AUA
+- Well baby visits including immunizations, not subject to AUA

 Cons